MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/get-started-with-records-management.md

 Use the following table to help you map your business requirements to the scenarios that are supported by records management.

 > [!TIP]
 > Need to comply with a specific industry regulation?
-Check [Regulatory requirements for information governance and records management](retention-regulatory-requirements.md) for regulation-specific guidance.
+Check [Regulatory requirements for data lifecycle management and records management](retention-regulatory-requirements.md) for regulation-specific guidance.

 |I want to ...|Documentation|
 |----------------|---------------|